 - On-time and reliable – we provide fully accredited logistics and facility operators.
 By saying so, we ensure the safety and efficiency of our services.

 Waster enables many Australian businesses to access the cheapest bin collection, removal and disposal prices there are in the Australian garbage market.
 A statement from our very own states that it “requires no lock-in contracts, no unjustified rate increases and no hidden costs“ and operates in all metro regions throughout Australia.

 We provide some links and commentary below on good resources for teaching recycling to students and school pupils.

 Teaching recycling to students: waste resources page

 The first port of call on our website should be our waste resources page.
-In this page, we provide access to up to date waste industry information sites such as EPA websites in each state and other useful sites in helping improve recycling, etc. and decreasing costs for businesses.
+On this page, we provide access to up-to-date waste industry information sites such as EPA websites in each state and other useful sites in helping improve recycling, etc. and decreasing costs for businesses.

 The first document we always recommend in teaching recycling to students is our own “Free Business owners guide for waste services“.
-In this free document, we cover (in light and plain English manner) questions such as:
+In this free document, we cover (in a light and plain English manner) questions such as:

 - Can recycling often be cheaper than throwing everything in the rubbish bin?

-- How long do you want to sign a contract for?
+- How long do you want to sign a contract?

 - Is your bin the best size for your business?